-Summative assessments by the very nature are highly controlled and conditional.
+Summative assessments in middle and senior school are controlled and conditional.
 They are, to a great extent, external examination oriented and have very limited freedom since they are more or less designed on the pattern of examination conducted by the certificate / diploma awarding educational body.

-At SHIS the summative assessment happen in the form of two well documented and recorded unit cycles and two terminal examinations (half yearly and final).
+The summative assessment happen in the form of two well documented and recorded unit cycles and two terminal examinations (half yearly and final).